Having backup messages back might not be worth the risk to your privacy

 This is the trade-off.
 Hammer or puddle.
 We believe the risks to protect against puddles is too great for our users.
 For us, the hammer test is the only test we want to pass.

-It’s hammer time
+It’s hammer time for backup messages

 We think passing the “hammer test” is more important than being able to get your messages back if your device is damaged (or replaced).
 We make sure that your chats are unrecoverable when you delete your messages or if you: